 This month marks the 50th anniversary of the TV show The Jetsons.
 What was awesome about The Jetsons is that it showed us a marvelous 21st century future of flying cars, robot slaves, two-hour work weeks, semi-articulate dogs and push-button … everything.

 It was all bullshit, of course; practically none of it came true.
 Sure, buttons are everywhere, and dogs are closer than ever to speaking in adorably dog-accented English, but domestic robot technology is still limited to minor vacuuming and assisted masturbation duties.
 Two-hour work weeks only exist for members of Congress.
-And don’t even bring up the flying car.
+And don’t even bring up the flying car, that shibboleth of retro-TV sitcom futuristic-alization.

-Damn right, Randal.
-TV does lie to us.
+Damn right, TV does lie to us.
 But that’s not all.
 Books lie too.
 I’ve read entire books full of lies, and I’m not just talking about David Barton’s book on Thomas Jefferson here.
-I’m talking about books like 1975: And the Changes to Come
+I’m talking about books like